Lead Faculty of the Collaborative Specialization

 Overview

 The Collaborative Specialization in Development Policy and Power is designed to provide master's students with a critical and historicized understanding of the nature of some of the main policy debates within the field of international development.
-These include: power dynamics and their shifts over time within particular development policy domains at the global, national, and local levels of analysis; the role of the power struggles around development policy making in the processes of program design and implementation; and the ways in which these power struggles shape the institutionalization of policies that are equitable and social justice oriented.
+These include: power dynamics and their shifts over time within particular development policy domains at the global, national, and local levels of analysis; the role of the power struggles around development policy making in the processes of program design and implementation; and the ways in which these power struggles shape the institutionalization of policies that are (or are not) equitable and social justice oriented.

 The graduate programs listed above participate in the Collaborative Specialization in Development Policy and Power at the University of Toronto.
 The collaborating graduate units contribute courses and provide facilities, support, and supervision for master's-level research and practicum placements.